OvertureMaps/data/README.md

 1. You will need an Azure account.
 2. Create a [Synapse workspace](https://learn.microsoft.com/en-us/azure/synapse-analytics/get-started-create-workspace).

-Example query to read places in the Seattle:
+Example SQL query to read places in Seattle:

 ```sql
 SELECT TOP 10 *